Mark Philippoussis: 2007-2012

-2012

-Philippoussis has played for the Philadelphia Freedoms of World Team Tennis this summer.
+Philippoussis has played for the Philadelphia Freedoms of World Team Tennis in 2012.
 The Freedoms used the No. 1 overall pick to draft Philippoussis, who previously played for the team in 2002.
 He was the team's marquee player on 25 July 2012 when they faced the Boston Lobsters and travelled with the team to their matches against the Sacramento Capitals and Orange County Breakers.

 2015: Return to ATP World Tour

 Philippoussis contested his first match on the ATP World Tour in nine years since winning the 2006 Newport title, after receiving a wild card into the qualifying rounds of the 2015 Hall of Fame Tennis Championships at 38 years of age.

-He lost to Eric Quigley 6–7(1), 6–7(4).
+He lost to Eric Quigley 6–7(1–7), 6–7(4–7).
 Philippoussis also played doubles in the tournament with Ryan Harrison, winning the first round to make it to the quarter-finals before losing to the second seeds Austin Krajicek and Rajeev Ram.

 Afterwards, Philippousis said: "It was just about playing one event.
-There’s no talk about a comeback.
+There's no talk about a comeback.
 Down the line if I see something, maybe close to California, I might do that.
-It’s one event and that’s it."
+It's one event and that's it."